 - Tangible rewards: Whether you give work-related gifts or random rewards, celebrating your employees with tangible items can make them feel thoughtfully appreciated.

-- Free meals: Treating employees to food paid for by the company can make them feel especially cared for.
+- Free meals: Treating employees to food paid for by the company is a rewarding employee gift idea!
+It can make them feel especially cared for.
 Most people prefer tasty treats to inedible items, anyway, so food is a popular sign of appreciation.

 - Breaks from work: Time off is a nice way to show employees that you view them as human beings rather than just workers.
 Plus, research consistently shows that breaks from work increase productivity, so time off can benefit both employees and the company!